 New Web Service

-The Society will publish a new service specialized in old photographs, SukuTopoteekki, at the start of 2023.
+The Society published a new service specialized in old photographs, SukuTopoteekki, in May 2023.
 Materials will be accepted immediately after the publication of the service.
 SukuTopoteekki's service provider is ICARUS, the International Center for Archival Research.
 You can find instructions on scanning and processing images, recording metadata, and submitting materials for the service on this page and in this downloadable file (in Finnish).

 SukuTopoteekki preserves and displays private family and personal history photos taken before 1950, for example of people and buildings.
 Anyone, like genealogists and family societies, can participate in adding material to the service.
 The service does not publish materials belonging to other parties like museums and libraries or later photos of historical sites.

 In SukuTopoteekki, the materials are freely viewable by everyone and the donors of the images decide on the license under which they are made available to the public.
 As pilot material, the Society published about 1,500 pictures related to Finnish immigrants from the Picture Gallery - Life and Times of Finnish Emigrants collection, which was in the Society's possession and was previously displayed on the Society's website at the beginning of the 2000s.
 The material includes pictures from America to Australia, some identified and others unidentified.

 Before delivering and publishing the images, the individual or entity handing over the materials must enter into a digital material handover agreement with the Society.
 The agreement concerns the presentation of materials to be handed over online.
 The society does not acquire the copyright to the materials, but the donor himself determines the license with which the material is made available to the public in SukuTopoteekki.

 It is suggested that all photographs published in SukuTopoteekki should be scanned in color - even the black and white photos.
 The photos should be scanned as straight as possible and if needed, a white background should be used.